gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.3.2.0 2015-01-14 Made 'CurrentCalculator' script ask user for another location if track was not selected, until ESC is pressed, closes #172. v22.3.1.0 2015-01-14 Moved some declarations ('Dim') of variables from top of functions to just before where they are first used.
+v22.3.3.0 2015-01-15 Fixed bug in 'CheckProjectCompiles.vbs' which prevented AltiumScriptCentral from starting. v22.3.2.0 2015-01-14 Made 'CurrentCalculator' script ask user for another location if track was not selected, until ESC is pressed, closes #172. v22.3.1.0 2015-01-14 Moved some declarations ('Dim') of variables from top of functions to just before where they are first used.
 Stopped the 'NumberSchematics.vbs' and 'PushProjectParametersToSchematics.vbs' script from locking up Altium if the script threw an exception.
 Added 'Option Explicit' to the 'PushProjectParametersToSchematics.vbs' script. v22.3.0.0 2015-01-13 Added input checks to 'Resize Designators' script, closes #170.